openwallet-foundation/tac/docs/governance/task-force-process.md

 ## Approval Process
 The TAC will review the task force proposal first by providing comments in the issue and secondly by bringing the task force proposal to a discussion and vote in a TAC meeting.

 The decision of the vote will be documented in the issue.
 If the task force is approved, a discussion channel in [Discord](https://discord.gg/yjvGPd5FCU) will be created.
-In addition, we will work with the OpenWallet Foundation program management to schedule a meeting on the [OpenWallet Foundation calendar](https://calendar.google.com/calendar/u/0?cid=Y181MjdhMWRiNjIxZmU3MDczMzg0MjFhOWM0YzdlZjJmNjE2MGI5NzM4MzhjZmRiYjUwZjBkYjMyYWQwZmQyMGViQGdyb3VwLmNhbGVuZGFyLmdvb2dsZS5jb20).
-If necessary, a GitHub repository will also be created at the request of the task force leader(s).
+In addition, we will work with the [OpenWallet Foundation operations team](mailto:operations@openwallet.foundation?subject=New%20Task%20Force) to schedule a meeting on the [OpenWallet Foundation calendar](https://calendar.google.com/calendar/u/0?cid=Y181MjdhMWRiNjIxZmU3MDczMzg0MjFhOWM0YzdlZjJmNjE2MGI5NzM4MzhjZmRiYjUwZjBkYjMyYWQwZmQyMGViQGdyb3VwLmNhbGVuZGFyLmdvb2dsZS5jb20).
+If necessary, a GitHub repository and/or mailing list will also be created at the request of the task force leader(s).

+## Task Force Procedures
+The task force can decide on the mechanism for creating the deliverables.
+Meeting minutes and a log of decisions that have been made should be kept for ensuring continuity of the task force.
+The task force should update the issue to reflect where the meeting notes and log of decisions is kept or use the issue directly to capture this information.

 ## Reporting on Task Force Completion of Deliverables
 Upon completion of the task force's deliverables, the task force should arrange a time with the TAC chair to present the deliverables at a TAC meeting.
 This can be accomplished by sending an email to [the TAC mailing list](https://lists.openwallet.foundation/g/tac) at  [tac@lists.openwallet.foundation](mailto:tac@lists.openwallet.foundation).